-Our Master of Arts in geography program is designed to offer specialized academic and professional training in geography so students not only deepen their knowledge of the world, but also prepare for further specialization or immediate employment.
+Our Master of Arts in Geography program is designed to offer specialized academic and professional training in geography so students not only deepen their knowledge of the world, but also prepare for further specialization or immediate employment.
 Graduates of our program find career opportunities in public and private industries, including education, government agencies and research facilities, as well as continue on to pursue doctoral degrees.
 Our program is flexible and allows for the pursuit of the individual needs and interests of students, allowing students to create a plan of study that fits their personal and professional goals.

 In addition to the innovative coursework of our program, our state-of-the-art research centers, Spatial Analysis Research Center (SPARC) and Urban Climate Research Center (UCRC), offer students the opportunity to work with our exceptional faculty on diverse research projects.
-Students will have the opportunity to work alongside some of the brightest minds in geography, including three members of the National Academy of Sciences and rising talent in the fields of urban heat island research, GIS and more.
+Students will have the opportunity to work alongside some of the brightest minds in geography, including four members of the National Academy of Sciences and rising talent in the fields of urban heat island research, GIS and more.